 Up today is a review of the AUTOart 1:18 1950 Porsche 356 Coupe “Ferdinand”.
 The Porsche 356 built between 1950 and 1955 is also called “356 Pre-A”.
 This car was presented to Ferdinand by his son Ferry on his 75th birthday.
-Following his death shortly after, the car was used as a test mule for all new Porsche engines.
+Following his death shortly after, the car was used as a test mule for all-new Porsche engines.
 The car in Black sits in the Porsche Museum today.
-I decided to go forward with the Silver AKA Fish Silver Grey; main reason, I love red interiors.
+I decided to go forward with the Silver AKA Fish Silver Grey.
+It is the main reason I love red interiors.

 The front storage compartment features a gas tank, spare tire, and tool bag.
 None on these items are removable as found on the recent release Volkswagen Beetle by AUTOart.
-Execution here is solid.
-If I had to compare to another manufacturer, this 356 is slightly less detailed than the Schuco 356A.
-Rear hatch opening features the motor; again detail is very impressive and represents the original nicely.
+The execution here is solid.
+If I had to compare it to another manufacturer, this 356 is slightly less detailed than the Schuco 356A.
+The rear hatch opening features the motor; again detail is very impressive and represents the original nicely.
 The motor detail continues underneath the car as the photos will highlight.
 Just above average detail here, which is mostly focused on the motor.
-I especially like the muffler, has a nice powder coated look and feel.
+I especially like the muffler, has a nice powder-coated look and feel.
 The chrome work on the exhaust tips is excellent, adds another element of realism.

 The wheels are perfect in my opinion!
-Scale and overall execution is flawless.
-Chrome work on the centre hubcap is very impressive and life like.
+Scale and overall execution are flawless.
+Chrome work on the centre hubcap is very impressive and lifelike.
 Underneath, the suspension bits are there but not in great detail.
 This is where the Schuco 356A model again excels over the AUTOart version.
 See some photos here.